Towards A Robust Group-level Emotion Recognition via Uncertainty-Aware Learning: Related Work

-To integrate diverse individual contributions, certain traditional approaches have employed arithmetic-based methods such as averaging or voting.
-Rassadin et al. developed a strategy involving multiple classifiers to derive the GER outcome by averaging the facial expressions of individuals, their facial landmarks, and the corresponding scene features~\cite{RassadinGS17}.
-With the advent of deep learning, some approaches turned to Recurrent Neural Networks (RNNs) and their variants, such as Long Short-Term Memory (LSTM) and Gated Recurrent Unit (GRU) networks.
+To integrate diverse individual contributions, certain traditional approaches have employed arithmetic-based methods such as averaging~\cite{surace2017emotion,BalajiO17,abbas2017group} or voting~\cite{fujii2019hierarchical,Garg2019,GuptaACDP18}.
+Rassadin~\etal~developed a strategy involving multiple classifiers to derive the GER outcome by averaging the facial expressions of individuals, their facial landmarks, and the corresponding scene features~\cite{RassadinGS17}.
+Dejian~\etal~combined facial features from individuals and inputted them into the fully-connected (FC) layer to create a representation of facial features utilized for group-level emotion recognition~\cite{Dejian2020Group}.
+With the advent of deep learning, some approaches turned to Recurrent Neural Networks (RNNs) and their variants, such as Long Short-Term Memory (LSTM) and Gated Recurrent Unit (GRU) networks~\cite{bawa2019emotional,WeiZXL0YS17,quach2022non}.
 Bawa~\etal~utilized an LSTM-based approach to aggregate facial features extracted from various regions of the image~\cite{bawa2019emotional}.
-Additionally, certain methods introduced graph convolutional neural networks (GCNs) to leverage discriminative emotion representation and capture correlations among individuals~\cite{guo2020graph,wang2022congnn}.
+Additionally, several methods introduced Graph Neural Networks (GNNs) to leverage discriminative emotion representation and capture correlations among individuals~\cite{guo2020graph,wang2022congnn}.
 Notably, the recent work by Fujii~\etal~\cite{fujii2020hierarchical} introduced an attention mechanism to assess the relative importance of individuals within a group.
+A new perspective emerges as Zhang~\etal~present a contrastive learning-based semi-supervised framework for group emotion recognition, aimed at efficiently extracting features from both labeled and unlabeled images~\cite{zhang2022semi}.

-However, GER research isn't solely centered around acquiring diverse emotion-related information; it's also essential to manage factors that might not contribute effectively to emotion representation.
-Thus, our work is equally committed to aggregating rich information from individuals (facial and object) and scenes.
-The key distinction lies in our method's objective: we aim to enhance the diversity and robustness of representations by explicitly modeling uncertainty among individuals for GER.
+Indeed, GER research extends beyond acquiring diverse emotion-related information to manage factors that may not contribute effectively to emotion representation.
+Thus, our work is equally dedicated to aggregating rich information from individuals (face and object) and scenes.
+However, the crucial distinction lies in our method's objective, which is to enhance the diversity and robustness of representations by explicitly modeling uncertainty among individuals for GER.